 Knowing the power of UGC content, we at EmbedSocial developed a complete UGC platform to collect social media feeds, stories, photos, or reviews and embed them on any website.
 Automatically and in seconds.

 Embedding UGC content boosts user experience and increases the average time on the page.
-Furthermore, since user-generated content influences purchasing decisions, showcasing TikTok videos on your website means boosting sales from your website as well.
+Furthermore, since user-generated content influences purchasing decisions, showcasing TikTok videos on your website also boost sales from your website.

 TikTok UGC campaigns examples